Indicator biodiversity

 Source: Swiss Ornithological Institute Sempach

-Proportion, for each group, of new species, species with increasing, stable and declining population trends, and species that did not reproduce.
+Proportion, for each group, of new species, species with increasing, stable and declining population trends, and species that no longer breeding in Switzerland.
 This form of visualisation provides a more detailed breakdown of trends by group.
 Definition of the indicator: https://www.vogelwarte.ch/en/projects/population-trends/sbi-state/

 Data for the graph: Excel